 Web focused metrics do not calculate misunderstood requests or message delays.
-Chatbots require new metrics to get the most out of their benefits.
+Chatbots require need new metrics and to get the most out of their benefits.
 If you are already familiar with web metrics, jump to chatbot specific performance metrics such as message metrics or bot metrics

 We have previously written an in-depth guide on conversational bots/chatbots.
-We argued that the chatbots will change the world and brands should start experimenting with them.
+We argued that chatbots will change the world and brands should start experimenting with them.
 Chatbot analytics is also referred to as conversational analytics, chatbot analytics, bot analytics, chatbot intelligence, which is an important tool in guiding brands’ experiments with chatbots.
 We cover all relevant question about bot analytics tools and important chatbot metrics that a company needs to measure the progress of its chatbot/conversational AI system:

 What is chatbot analytics?

 Chatbot analytics is the process of analyzing historical bot conversations to gain insights about chatbot performance and customer experience.

 Why is it important now?